-With approval from the Texas Education Agency and to ensure student safety, public charter schools may be able to deny admission to students if they have a violent past.
+With approval from the TEA and to ensure student safety, public charter schools may be able to deny admission to students if they have a violent past or engaged in criminal conduct.

 In the 2017-2018 school year, 76,000 students in traditional ISDs were removed from their classrooms for violent, very serious, or criminal behavior, including assault with a deadly weapon on other students and teachers, sexual assault against other students and teachers, buying or selling drugs, arson, attempted murder, and aggravated robbery.